seanox/aspect-js/manual/test.md

 }});
 ```

-The current status is passed to all monitor methods as an meta object.
+The current status is passed to all monitor methods as an meta-object.
 The
 status contains details of the current task and the queue.
 The details are
 read-only and cannot be changed.